Saturday, June 21, 2008

 4. Go to start and wait

-Once the star spangled banner or pledge of allegiance or something of a patriotic nature was recited or sun (I was too far way to hear anything).
+Once the star spangled banner or pledge of allegiance or something of a patriotic nature was recited or sung (I was too far way to hear anything).
 I began my picture taking.
 At first it was random shots of runners since I did not know where Gilles would be.
-Then, Karl came bay and warned me he would be on the other side.
-Great, I had a few secs to re position y self.
+Then, Karl came by and warned me he would be on the other side.
+Great, I had a few secs to reposition my self.

 Most importantly, he started!!!!